matthewphamilton/r4dev/content/en/docs/Getting-started/Software/_index.md

 ---
-title: "The ready4 suite of software"
+title: "Software"
 linkTitle: "Software"
 weight: 26
 description: >
-  ready4 includes a range of different types of software, each with its own distinctive purpose and release status.
+  ready4 is a suite of software, with each included item performing a distinctive role.
 ---